ENSL/ensl_hlds/README.md

 # ENSL HLDS Dockerfile.

+This repo is totally Work In Progress.
+I just dumped it here so others can benefit.
+Will be polished some beatiful day.

 How to use:
 * `make build` to build Docker image
 * `make run` to start NS1 server at default port on localhost